-5.1.2 Project type and sectoral scope

-•

-Means of Project

-Validation

-Findings

-Conclusion

-Applicable ICR sectoral scope: 14 - Afforestation and reforestation20

-VVB has confirmed by desk-review and onsite inspection/01//4.7/, that the proposed ICR Carbon Dioxide Removals (CDR) project has been planned to be developed under the sectoral scope 14: Afforestation and reforestation along with integration of mangrove habitat restoration and conservation in the region.

-Based on the review of the ICR PDD^{/01/} and on-site inspection^{/4.6//4.7/}, VVB confirms that the project includes restoration activities in degraded mangrove areas of Rahima Bay, along with planting of Avicennia marina.
-Therefore, the project meets the ICR requirement, ISO 14064-2^{/801/} and the requirements of the baseline and monitoring methodology, AR-AM0014 v3.0^{/802/}.
+5.1.2 Project type a nd sectoral scope Means of Project Validation Desk-Review, on-site inspection, and interviews Findings NA Conclusion Applicable ICR sectoral scope: 14 - Afforestation and reforestation VVB has confirmed by desk-review and onsite inspection /01//4.7/ , that the proposed ICR Carbon Dioxide Removals (CDR) project has been planned to be developed under the sectoral scope 14: Afforestation and reforestation along with integration of mangrove habitat restoration and conservation in the region.
+Based on the review of the ICR PDD /01/ and on-site inspection /4.6//4.7/ , VVB confirms that the project includes restoration activities in degraded mangrove areas of Rahima Bay, along with planting of Avicennia marina .
+Therefore, the project meets the ICR requirement, ISO 14064-2 /B01/ and the requirements of the baseline and monitoring methodology, AR-AM0014 v3.0 /B02/ .